 Goodwill of the Great Plains serves as an advocate for economic self-sufficiency through employment and education.

 We create a world of dignity and compassion by putting people to work.
 Goodwill invests in our community by: turning donated goods into work opportunities, forming and expanding job creation centers, through innovative programming and services, and development of leaders.

 - Social Entrepreneurship

-Goodwill of the Great Plains, based in Sioux City, IA, started out as Wall Street Mission back in 1890, then, joined the Goodwill movement in 1923.
+Goodwill of the Great Plains, based in Sioux City, IA, started as Wall Street Mission in 1890 and joined the Goodwill movement in 1923.
 Over the years, our territory has expanded to serve northwest Iowa, northeast Nebraska, southwest Minnesota and all of South Dakota.
-We have locations stretching from Mason City, IA to Rapid City, SD.
-We currently operate 21 retail stores and donation centers, two online retail stores, an Outlet Center and operate mission programming through a variety of services, programs and special events throughout our territory.
+We have locations from Mason City, IA, to Rapid City, SD and currently operate 21 retail stores and donation centers, two online stores and an Outlet Center.
+We also operate mission programming through various services, programs and special events throughout our territory.